ElpadoCan/SpotMAX/spotmax/docs/source/how_it_works/ref_ch_segm.rst

 For more details about the available methods for automatic thresholding see this guide `Thresholding (scikit-image)`.

-One crucial aspect of spotMAX is that you can apply the segmentation model on each input segmented object (e.g., the single cells, a.k.a.
+One crucial aspect of SpotMAX is that you can apply the segmentation model on each input segmented object (e.g., the single cells, a.k.a.
 "Local") or on all the objects in the image (a.k.a.
 "Aggregated").
 See the parameter :confval:`Aggregate cells prior analysis` to know how to toggle these two modes.